MathewHDYT/Godot-Data-Manager/README.md

 ### Update File Content method
 **What it does:**
-Replaces all the current content in the registered file with the new given content and returns true if it succeded.
+Updates the content of the given file, completly replacing the current content and returns an integer representing the GlobalScope Error Enum (see [Possible Errors](#possible-errors)), showing wheter and how replacing the file content failed.

 **How to call it:**
 - ```FileName``` is the name without extension we have given the registered file and want to rewrite the content of